creativity in community

-Our mission is to hold space for people to explore their crafty interests in a low pressure environment and provide a retail platform for local makers to sell their work.
+Handiwork is an evolving project.
+Our mission is to create space for people to explore their crafty interests in low pressure, accessible situations.

 We strive to provide a safe and welcoming space for all.
-We know that we'll make mistakes, but we'll keep doing our best to make Handiwork a place where everyone is comfortable.
+We know that we'll make mistakes, but we'll keep doing our best to make Handiwork events places where everyone is comfortable.
 Anyone using speech or behavior that makes others feel unwelcome or unsafe will be asked to leave.

 Our guiding principles